Doctelligence/doctelligence.github.io/roadmap.md

 - **🧠 Establish an advisory board:**
     - Officially listed on the workstream with Cambridge Frontiers Lab after being approached: [Cambridge Frontiers Lab](https://ftlcam.vercel.app/).
 Collaborate to leverage their expertise and network, enhancing project visibility and support.
     - Include industry experts to guide project development and implementation.
-- **💰 Raise Pre-seed Funding:**
-    - Aim to raise between $50k to $100k to support initial development and operational costs as a lab entity.
-    - Incorporate as a formal entity to facilitate fundraising, partnership opportunities, and structured governance.

 ## 📄 Whitepaper and Technical Specification
 - **📖 Refine whitepaper:**